JiayuanWang-JW/YOLOv8-multi-task/README.md

 You can use a 1080Ti GPU with 16 batch sizes.
 That will be fine.
 Only need more time to train.
 We recommend using a 4090 or more powerful GPU, which will be fast.

-Please make sure to follow my instructions to build your environment.
-Otherwise, you will install the latest ultralytics.
-This repository was built based on the version of Ultralytics YOLOv8.0.105.
-When you follow my instruction to build your ultralytics, that should be the same version.
-This code can not use the latest ultralytics because they changed some functions.

 ```setup
 cd YOLOv8-multi-task
 pip install -e .